-I Background
+I INTRODUCTION

-1. The item entitled "Legal Protection of Migrant Workers" was included to the agenda of the AALCO with reference of the Government of Philippines at its 35th session held in Manila in 1996.
-The Government of Philippines desired to bring to the attention of Member States the issues and problems of migrant workers abroad.
-Since then the item has been on the agenda of the AALCO at its successive sessions.

-2. The resolution adopted at the 36th Session (Tehran, 1997), directed the Secretariat to study the utility of drafting a model legislation on the legal protection of migrant workers within the framework of the 1990 UN Convention on the Protection of the Rights of All Migrant Workers and Members of their Families, International Labour Conventions and Recommendations and relevant resolutions of the General Assembly of the United Nations.
-It has been an established practice in the AALCO to adopt legal instruments in the nature of principles, guidelines or model legislations to enable Member States to incorporate internationally recognized principles into their national legislations.
+- 1. The item entitled "Legal Protection of Migrant Workers" was included on the agenda of the AALCO on the reference made by the Government of Philippines at its 35th Session held in Manila in 1996.The Government of Philippines desired to bring to the attention of Member States, the issues and problems of migrant workers abroad.
+Since then the item has been on the agenda of the AALCO at its successive sessions. - 2.
+The resolution adopted at the 36th Session (Tehran, 1997), directed the Secretariat to study the utility of drafting a model legislation on the legal protection of migrant workers within the framework of the 1990 UN Convention on the Protection of the Rights of All Migrant Workers and Members of their Families, International Labour Conventions and Recommendations and relevant resolutions of the General Assembly of the United Nations.
+This proposal was in accordance with the established practice of the AALCO to adopt legal instruments in the nature of principles, guidelines or model legislations to enable Member States to incorporate internationally recognized principles into their national legislations1. - 3.
+The Member States were urged to transmit to the AALCO Secretariat their national legislations on migrant workers.
+Among the replies received2, the Government of